 How to Use the Lenormand Deck

-Most common are three- and nine-card spreads, and the Grand Tableau, which uses all 36 cards.
+The most common are three- and nine-card spreads, and the Grand Tableau, which uses all 36 cards.
 Where the cards fall in relation to the significator (a man or woman, depending on the person being read) and to each other gives an overview of any question you may have.
 For instance, there is a card with a heart that signifies love and romance.
 If this card shows up in a Grand Tableau spread and it falls near the right side of the man/woman card for the person being read, then love is in the future.
 But, if the heart card falls near cards such as the snake or clouds, then the querent should beware—these signify an untrustworthy person who could cause confusion in someone's love life.

 Within the Grand Tableau, you can also utilize “houses”, by using the numbers on the cards.
 For example, if the book card (number 26) falls in the 31st position of the spread, you can bet a secret will come to light and be exposed because the Sun card is number 31.